odai92/reading-notes/md's/class-07.md

 ---

-3: Objects: <br /> I should read it again
+3: Objects: <br />
+ojects are container of properties and methods, we can create a constructor it will be the moudle shows the things i will describe inside it and then giving it a value after creating the new object or i can use notation to create something new outside the object.

 ---

-4: Moudle:<br />I should read it again
+4: Moudle:<br /> built in object

 ---